sps1112/sps1112.github.io/_posts/2021-05-2-WhoDoneIt.md

 </pre>
 </div>

-- The Camera system for the dialogue window and the clue inspect window.
-The cam view shifts when the player accesses the witness's testimony to look at the witness.
-Dynamically change the camera rect for the dialogue window to focus on more the conversation and show.
+- The camera system for the dialogue window and the clue inspection window.
+The camera view shifts when the player accesses the witness's testimony to look at the witness.
+Dynamically change the camera rect for the dialogue window to focus more on the conversation and show the characters.

 <img class="article-screenshot" src="/assets/projects/who-done1.png" alt=""/>